awesomekeane/blpQuery/README.md

 blpQuery
 ========

-bloomberg query API for python
+bloomberg query API for python, run on a BBG terminal

+You should install package win32com.